 Promoters discourage their seminar attendees from getting independent legal advice.
 Attendees are told that their local lawyer will try to talk them out of the buying the promoters package and that you can’t trust your lawyer because the lawyer just wants to line his own pockets with big probate fees.

 The truth is that these marketing outfits don’t want you to consult with a lawyer because they don’t want you to know the truth.
 People who know the truth about probate and living trusts won’t buy what the promoter is selling.

 Don’t buy the promoters hogwash.
 Your best protection is to talk with a local lawyer before you throw your money away.
 Be informed.
 Don’t get scammed.
-Some estate planning lawyers, like my firm, Marshall, Parker and Weber, offer a free initial consultation for new clients.
-Take advantage of that freebie to get the information you need to understand all of your options before you spend your money.

 Beware of Living Trust Scams (Pennsylvania Attorney General)

 The Truth about Probate and Living Trusts (Allegheny County Bar Association)